moonshiner/metazone/README.md

 *fetch*: not honored at generation time, this is *key* with a implied *delay*.

-*b64*: encode the following string (usually a YAML block quote) with base64;
-this allows sending things thru metazone that are difficult to quote with TXT records.
+*b64*: encode the remainder of the string (usually in a YAML block quote) with base64; this allows sending things thru metazone that are difficult to quote with TXT records.
 The string will be automatically decoded on the client side.

 ATTRIBUTE MAPPING

-By default, attributes are represented by TXT resource records, but certain attributes are instead represented by APL records as they are much more efficient at expressing permission lists.
+By default, attributes are represented by TXT resource records, but certain attributes are instead represented by APL records (RFC 3123) as they are much more efficient at expressing permission lists.
 The negative APL syntax is *NOT* supported.

 Attributes that are represented by APL records:

  allow-query, allow-transfer, allow-notify, allow-recursion, masters, also-notify-list, default-forward-list, forward-list

 And some intended for late-binding uses- these are up to you to give meaning to and interpret: